Egypt: Foreign relations

 Egypt's foreign policy is shaped by its strategic geographical position, historical legacy, and diplomatic influence in Africa, the Mediterranean, and Southwest Asia.
-As a founding member of the Non-Aligned Movement and the United Nations, Egypt has maintained a non-aligned stance while playing a pivotal role in regional diplomacy.
-Cairo, historically a crossroads of commerce and culture, remains a center of intellectual and political influence in the region.
+As a founding member of the Non-Aligned Movement and the United Nations, Egypt has maintained a non-aligned stance while remaining active in regional diplomacy.
+Cairo, historically a crossroads of commerce and culture, remains a centre of intellectual and political influence in the region.

 The United States has been a key partner, providing Egypt with US$1.3 billion in annual military assistance as of 2015.
-In 1989, Egypt was designated a major non-NATO ally, but relations soured following the 2013 Egyptian coup d'état, as the Obama administration criticized Egypt's crackdown on the Muslim Brotherhood and suspended joint military exercises.
+In 1989, Egypt was designated a major non-NATO ally, but relations soured following the 2013 Egyptian coup d'état, as the Obama administration criticised Egypt's crackdown on the Muslim Brotherhood and suspended joint military exercises.
 Under President Donald Trump, relations improved, with Abdel Fattah el-Sisi's 2017 visit to the White House marking the first by an Egyptian president in eight years.

 Relations with Russia strengthened after Morsi's removal, with both nations expanding military cooperation and trade relations.
 Similarly, relations with China have deepened, culminating in the establishment of a "comprehensive strategic partnership" in 2014.

 In 2024, Egypt and the European Union elevated their relationship to a "strategic and comprehensive partnership", emphasising political cooperation, and economic collaboration.
-Additionally, both sides are working on deepening trade relations under the Association Agreement, supporting Egypt's economic stability, and strengthening counterterrorism efforts.
+Both sides are also working on deepening trade relations under the Association Agreement, supporting Egypt's economic stability, and strengthening counterterrorism efforts.

 Egypt remains an influential mediator in Middle Eastern conflicts, particularly in brokering ceasefires in Gaza and facilitating the Israeli–Palestinian peace process.
 It is also a Member State of the African Union and the Arab League, hosting the Arab League headquarters in Cairo.
 The Arab League temporarily moved to Tunis in 1978 in protest of the Egypt–Israel peace treaty, but returned to Cairo in 1989.
 Egypt has also cultivated strong economic ties with Gulf nations such as Saudi Arabia and the United Arab Emirates, both of which have provided billions of dollars in financial assistance.